Amazon SEO Strategy: 7 Essential Steps for Success

 Bullet Points and Description

-Bullet points should highlight the product’s key features and incorporate top keywords to strengthen your Amazon SEO strategy.
-This section serves as an opportunity to answer common customer questions and differentiate the product.
+Bullet points should highlight key features and include top keywords to strengthen your Amazon SEO strategy.
+Use this section to answer common questions and set the product apart.

-The product description should be both engaging and succinct; moreover, it should use secondary keywords not already included in the title or bullets.
-Additionally, it needs to explain why the product is valuable and, consequently, persuade shoppers to make a purchase.
+The product description should be engaging and concise.
+Use secondary keywords not already in the title or bullets.
+Explain why the product is valuable, and persuade shoppers to buy.

 Backend Keywords

-Amazon allows sellers to add invisible keywords in the backend.
-These should include relevant synonyms and related terms without overloading the field.
+Amazon lets sellers add invisible keywords in the backend.
+Include relevant synonyms and related terms, but don’t overload the field.

 Images

-Although not a direct ranking factor, high-quality images significantly influence click-through rates and conversions.
+Images aren’t a direct ranking factor.
+Even so, high-quality images strongly affect click-through rates and conversions.
 Best practice includes:

 - Using clear, zoomable images of at least 1000×1000 pixels